AY2526S1-CS2113-T10-1/tp/docs/DeveloperGuide.md

 ###### 4. Opening the Writer

 The method calls ```Files.newBufferedWriter()``` to obtain a `BufferedWriter` object ```writer``` configured for UTF-8 encoding.
-The write will buffer and write the serialised text content efficiently.
+The writer will buffer and write the serialised text content efficiently.

 ###### 5. Record Serialisation and Writing Loop